MikeRogers0/MikeRogersIO/source/blog/2019-05-20-testing-rails-action-mailbox-with-rspec.html.md

   index: true
 ---

-Rails 6 ships with some pretty nice new features, the main one I'm pretty excited about is [Action Mailbox](https://edgeguides.rubyonrails.org/action_mailbox_basics.html), however testing within RSpec is a requires a little bit of new setup.
+Rails 6 ships with some pretty nice new features, the main one I'm pretty excited about is [Action Mailbox](https://edgeguides.rubyonrails.org/action_mailbox_basics.html), however writing RSpec tests for it requires a little bit of extra setup.

 ## Add the support helper